 My younger brother was sitting next to me reading an article on his phone while my dad was on his iPad.
 We sat on bar stools facing the beach.
 Nothing beats reading a book with a view in front of you.

 When it wasn't too hot anymore, I sat on the sand and continued reading my book there.
-I buried my legs under the sand and raised the book in front of my nose.
+I buried my legs under and raised the book in front of my nose.
 The next thing I knew, the sun was starting to set.

 Sure the beach was crowded, and it wasn't exactly my idea of paradise.
 But if there was one thing I liked about Boracay, it was the sunsets.